SModelS/smodels/docs/manual/source/BasicInput.rst

 * a SLHA (SUSY Les Houches Accord) file containing masses, branching ratios and cross-sections for the BSM states (see an example file :download:`here <examples/example.slha>`)
-* a LHE (Les Houces Event) file containing parton level events (see an example file :download:`here <examples/example.lhe>`)
+* a LHE (Les Houches Event) file containing parton level events (see an example file :download:`here <examples/example.lhe>`)

 The SLHA format is usually more compact and best suited for supersymmetric models.
 On the other hand, a LHE file can always